oskaremil/auto-cpu-governor/README.md

 ```bash
 sudo apt-get install linux-tools-generic
 ```
-## Allow cpupowerr command to be run as root without entering password
+## Allow cpupower command to be run as root without entering password

 Verify the location of _cpupower_: